Frequently Asked Questions About Bankruptcy

 How long will my bankruptcy take?

-A Chapter 13 case remains open for the length of the repayment plan which is usually five years.
+A Chapter 13 bankruptcy case remains open for the length of the repayment plan which is usually five years.

 Are there tax implications for filing bankruptcy?

 No. A creditor cannot file a 1099 for forgiven debt if the debt was discharged by the Bankruptcy Court.

 More questions?
 Our attorneys at Phillips, Artura & Cox, Attorneys at Law, are here to help answer all of your questions.
 Call our Lindenhurst office at 631-226-2100.
 We are available for evening appointments, charge competitive rates and are conveniently located south of Sunrise Highway by the Lindenhurst train station.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.